ZRaup/Zachary-Raup/README.md

 ### About Me
 sjakjns jsnka

-Below is a select list of data and coding projects that I have completed
+Below is a select list of data and coding projects that I have completed:

 ## [Project 1: Utilizing MCMC in Python to Explore the Parameter Space of an Exoplanet](TOI4153.ipynb)